Arnoldrx/Arnoldrx/README.md

 Hi there 👋

-I'm Arnold, a junior full stack engineer, determined to meet my goals with great aspirations and very discipline.
+I'm Arnold, a 4th year student pursuing a Bachelor in Computer engineering, determined to meet my goals with great aspirations and very discipline.
+I'm a junior full stack engineer.
 My mission is to meet client needs and i found it joyfull to build build apps that is been used by people to achieve their task

 I have a wonderful Love for Technology ✨✨